RobDWaller/ReallySimpleJWT/readme.md

 ## Browser Integration With RS-JWT

-When you create JSON Web Tokens you may wish to read some of the imformation contained in the header and payload claims in the browser.
+When you create JSON Web Tokens you may wish to read some of the information contained in the header and payload claims in the browser.

 If you do, we have an NPM packages for that called [RS-JWT]().